robotjackie/portfolio/_projects/04_Arduino_cam.md

 Here is another example of pin connections, using the Arduino Mega 2560.
 This is from the book code.
 It uses all 8 data pins.

-For this example, the Arduino Mega 2560 also is connected to an SD card reader by SPI.
-Different Arduinos have different dedicated pins for reading SPI; on the Mega 2560 it was 51-MOSI, 50-MISO, 52-SCK, 53-SS.
+Here, the Arduino Mega 2560 is also connected to an SD card reader by the SPI protocol.
+Different Arduinos have different dedicated pins for interfacing with SPI; on the Mega 2560 it was 51-MOSI, 50-MISO, 52-SCK, 53-SS (not shown in the image below).

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_mega_pins.jpg?raw=true" width="800"></center>